riskysciolism/project-templater/README.md

-# Template Generator
+# Project Templater

 ## Overview

-Template Generator is a tool designed to help developers quickly generate project templates.
+Project Templater is a tool designed to help developers quickly generate project templates.
 It supports various programming languages and frameworks, making it easier to start new projects with a solid foundation.

 ## Features